 One Health collaborations across disciplines, faculties and campuses are important steps to resolving and understanding complex problems that exist at the interface of human, animal, and environmental health.

-The One Health Graduate Student Scholarship Program has been created to stimulate collaborative academic activity between the University of Guelph and McMaster University and between the University of Guelph and Western University.
+The One Health Award | Partnership with Western University or McMaster University has been created to stimulate collaborative academic activity between the University of Guelph and McMaster University and between the University of Guelph and Western University.

 Value and Duration

 Students enrolling in thesis-based Master’s, PhD or DVSc programs at the University of Guelph are eligible for this award.
 The award is payable in per-semester instalments until the program of study is complete or the maximum funding duration is reached (Table 1).
 Scholarships will be confirmed and awarded once an eligible student is accepted and the graduate advisory committee established.
 Student award recipients are expected to enrol in and complete the Collaborative Specialization in One Health program.